Gaius-Augustus/BRAKER/README.md

 ### --fungus

-GeneMark-EX option: run algorithm with branch point model.
+GeneMark-ETP option: run algorithm with branch point model.
 Use this option if you genome is a fungus.

 ### --useexisting